|15 - 19 Jul 2024||Dubai - UAE||$5,950|

 - Be able to show training costs and calculate the Return on Investment

-By the end of this training seminar, delegates will be able to:
+By the end of this Mastering the Training Cycle training course, delegates will be able to:

 - Identify and be able to use the 4-level model for doing Training Needs Analysis and be able to manage the portfolio of needs

-- Master competency frameworks to maximise their usage and value to the delegate’s own organization
+- Master competency frameworks to maximize their usage and value to the delegate’s own organization

 - Measure the Return on Investment (ROI) on a training course